< Back to Blog

 • Granting application or delegated permissions

 This ensures they retain access even if the initial compromise is discovered.
+In one case we handled, an attacker created 7 hidden inbox rules to suppress payment-related emails while they initiated a fraudulent wire transfer.

 Signs You May Have Been Compromised